E-MAIL Tony@lathes.co.uk

 by Kneller Engineering

-Manufactured by Kneller Instrument & Tools Ltd of Caldecott Street in Rugby (although it appears to have been marketed by a separate Company, from the same address, Scope Engineering Ltd.) the 4.25-inch centre height by 14.5-inch between-centres backgeared and screwcutting "Scope" was in production by the late 1940s.
-In 1958 Kneller moved to a new factory, in Daventry, and were eventually to make, from 1964 onwards, a lathe bearing their own name, the Kneller Combination Machine.
-Kneller, founded in the late 1930s by Mr Kneller, was to become well-established and very successful firm of precision engineers who did much sub-contract work for the aircraft industry including parts for the Concorde prototypes and many jobs for Rolls Royce.
+Manufactured by Kneller Instrument & Tools Ltd of Caldecott Street in Rugby (although it appears to have been marketed by a separate Company, from the same address, Scope Engineering Ltd.) the 4.25-inch centre height by 14.5-inch between centres, backgeared and screwcutting "Scope" was in production by 1947.
+In 1958 Kneller moved to a new factory, in Daventry, and was eventually to make, from 1964 onwards, a lathe bearing their own name, the Kneller Combination Machine.
+Kneller, founded in the late 1930s by Mr Kneller, was to become a well-established and very successful firm of precision engineers who did much sub-contract work for the aircraft industry including parts for the Concorde prototypes and many jobs for Rolls Royce.

 The unusual twin-bar bed Scope lathe with elevating cross slide and a dividing unit built into the tailstock